 An Introduction to Ancient Egypt – TGH James, pub.
 British Museum Press.
 General overview.

 Life in Paradise – Zahi Hawass, pub.
 AUC Press.
-Arguably a coffee table book, but superbly illustrated and well worth the investment.
+Lavishly produced, superbly illustrated.

 The Illustrated Dictionary of Ancient Egypt – Ian Shaw and Paul Nicholson, AUC Press.
-Great reference book, with generous supply of diagrams, maps and photos.
+Reference book with generous supply of diagrams, maps and photos.

 Cairo: The City Victorious – Max Rodenbeck, pub.
 Picador.
 Excellent history of Cairo in its many guises from ancient times, drawing on the writings of chroniclers and travellers over the centuries.